shelby/examples/apps/upload-blob/README.md

 ## Usage

-Run the example using the start script:
+Run the example using the `upload` script:

 ```bash
 npm start